 Blood comes from the arteries; hence, this type of injury is distinctive from others.
-The blood may come out as bright red in color due to it containing oxygen.
+The blood may come out as bright red due to it containing oxygen.
 The blood may also come out in spurts and pulse, which correlates to a person’s heartbeat.
 Arterial bleeding can be hard to control due to the pressure from the beating heart.
 This makes it hard for the blood to clot or stop as easily.

-Not only it is the least severe, but capillary bleeding is also the easiest to control as the bleeding comes from the blood vessels.
+Not only is it the least severe, but capillary bleeding is also the easiest to control as the bleeding comes from the blood vessels.
 It means that the damage is more on the surface than from deep inside the body.

-The blood is coming from a damaged vein, which makes the color of the blood dark red.
+The blood is coming from a damaged vein, which makes the colour of the blood dark red.
 The blood flow is steady, but it may come with less force than arterial bleeding.
 Venous bleeding may be less severe, but it can be life-threatening.

 First Aid for Bleeding Injury

 The key First Aid treatment for all types of bleeding is applying direct pressure over the wound to control the blood flow.
 For severe (and serious) bleeding, take the following first aid steps:

 - Remove any debris, clothing on the wound.
 However, do not remove a large or deeply embedded object and do not attempt to clean the wound right away.
 The priority is to control or stop the bleeding.

 - Stop the bleeding.
 Wear sterile gloves if possible before touching the wound.
 Place a clean bandage or cloth over the wound and press it firmly with your palm.
 Apply constant pressure until the bleeding stop or is controlled.